JupiterJesus/SwitchManager/SwitchManager/Readme.md

 rights ID is provided, the app will snip the first 16 characters automatically, so don't worry about it.

 K is the title key.
 If the title key is provided, it will be associated with the title.
 The title will be packable into an NSP and playable on a live Switch.
-If the title key is missing, the title will still be added to your library with the state of "Title Key Missing".
+If the title key is missing, the title will still be added to your library with the state of "Preloadable".
 Such a title can still be downloaded, but it CANNOT be packed into an NSP.
-When downloaded, the status will become "Downloaded" instead of Owned, the rom path will be a directory instead of an NSP file and the game will be unplayable without adding a title key.
+When downloaded, the status will become "Preloaded" instead of Owned, the rom path will be a directory instead of an NSP file and the game will be unplayable without adding a title key.

 To make a Downloaded title playable, thus making it Owned and packing it to an NSP, you need only paste the new title key in